eiseneuter/karyon/README.md

 ## Permissions
     ./setup-permissions.sh    # udev uaccess for /dev/input/event* + /dev/uinput
     ./reset-permissions.sh    # remove the rule again (re-prompts on next start)

-## Things to keep in mind
-* **Be patient:** Give your brain and muscle memory some time to adapt.
-Once you do, Karyon will make your workflow much smoother.
-* **Drag & drop:** Dropping files in another window is faster than before.
-Grab file, call up destination window with Karyon, drop file.
-* **Icon fallbacks:** Not all window icons are guaranteed to display; missing ones are replaced by text titles.
-* **Startup caution:** do not grab any window or try to manage windows, while Karyon is booting up (KARYON intro).
-It will result in faulty window focus behavior!
-* **System tray:** Completely removing the system tray from your desktop can limit some KDE functions (like the clipboard).
-If you need Klipper, I recommend keeping the system tray active somewhere on the desktop and hiding all elements.
-Karyon is generally unable to invoke the actual notification flyout window (only accessable via the true system tray).